 - Hopefully you’re ready to start working on your BitPaper now!
 The toolbar at the bottom has a range of useful buttons, the most useful ones being the Pen and the Text tools:

-- (Hotkey “2”) Colour (and eraser size) settings for your writing and text.
-Please choose black or blue, just as you would use a black or blue pen in your exercise book.
+- (Hotkey “2”) Colour (and eraser size) settings for your pen/text and highlighter.
+Please choose black or blue for your pen/text, just as you would use a black or blue pen in your exercise book.

 [Don’t worry, I have already requested that the Colour and Pen buttons should swap positions to match their hotkeys!]